upper/upper.io/upper-docs/upper.io/v3/content/mysql/index.md

 Otherwise, an error will be returned.

-### Using `db.Raw` and `db.Func`
+### Escape Sequences

-If you need to provide a raw parameter for a method you can use the `db.Raw` function.
-Plese note that raw means that the specified value won't be filtered:
+There might be characters that cannot be typed in the context you're working, or else would have an undesired interpretation.
+Through `db.Func` you can encode the syntactic entities that cannot be directly represented by the alphabet:

 ```go
 res = sess.Find().Select(db.Raw("DISTINCT(name)"))